Danay García: Early life

 García was born in Havana, Cuba, She began ballet studies at the Debby Allen Dance Academy, while continuing her acting studies.
-At aged 15, she decided to steer her dance career toward acting.
+At age 15, she decided to steer her dance career toward acting.
 When she was aged 20, she moved to the United states with her 18 month old son.
 She took accent coaching so people could understand her English better.